kreft/iDynoMiCS-2/GuideForDevelopers.md

 this expression with the up-to-date value's and thus return an up to date double value.

-NOTE: the input aspects of an expression states should always be or castable as java double value.
+NOTE: the input aspects of an StateExpression should always be or castable as java double value.

 #### event